aiidalab/aiidalab-docker-stack/README.md

 All images are based on the [jupyter/minimal-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-minimal-notebook).

 Image variants:
-- `base` – A minimal image that comes with AiiDA pre-installed and an AiiDA profile set up.
-- `base-with-services` – Like `base`, but AiiDA services (PostgreSQL and RabbitMQ) are installed on the container and automatically launched on startup.
-- `lab` – Like `base`, but uses the AiiDAlab home app as the primary interface (the standard JupyterLab interface is also available).
+- `lab` – A minimal image that comes with AiiDA pre-installed and an AiiDA profile setup, uses the AiiDAlab home app as the primary interface (the standard JupyterLab interface is also available).
 - `full-stack` – Our most comprehensive image, like `lab`, but also comes with services pre-installed and launched.

 Supported tags (released on [Docker Hub](https://hub.docker.com/r/aiidalab)):